"The main objective is not for you to leave here as Michael Jordan."

 His initial break came at the University of Maryland, where then-freshman Brian Williams was shooting a paltry 42 percent from the line after 15 games.
 Volunteering his services, Braman helped Williams connect on 86 percent of his attempts through the remainder of the season.

 Armed with the letters of recommendation and this testimonial, he tried to sell his services to the NBA.
 The response was lukewarm at best until Jimmy Lynam, then the coach of the Philadelphia 76ers, hired him to work with such high-profile names as guards Johnny Dawkins and Hersey Hawkins.

 The job occupied much of his time, but it left his summers free.
 But not for long.

 For four years, he has vacated his home in Orlando to conduct the Sure Shot Basketball Camp, covering Anne Arundel, Howard and Montgomery counties.

 "There isn't anybody on the planet who shoots the ball better than me with this method.
 If I can do it, you can do it, too," he said.

 He made a believer out of Sean Ryan, who is entering his senior season at Broadneck.
 The 6-foot-7 center took part in a drill that closed last Thursday morning's session, and he swished both jumpers that he attempted -- including one from three-point range.

 "I stopped watching the ball," he said, explaining the improvement on his shot. "[Braman] tells you to watch the rim."

-"You get a better understanding of your shot," she said.
+"You get a better understanding of your shot," said Vanderbilt University's Mara Cunningham, a 6-foot-3 forward/center who helped her team to the Final Four last season..
 "Everybody shoots differently; he doesn't try to make everybody shoot the exact same way.
 He can break it down and figure out what you did wrong and correct it."